JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

             console.log("Enemy has moved to " + enemyposition) // use when testing
           }

-          // Check positions to update text
+          // check positions to update text
           checkPosition(position, enemyspot)
           return;
         }